CluedIn-io/CluedIn.Documentation/docs/020-deployment/azure/080-step-by-step-install.md

         $clusterName = "cluster name" # for example: aks-cluedin-dev az aks get-credentials --resource-group $rgName --name $clusterName
         ```
-- Install HAProxy ingress controller using helm:
+- Install HAProxy ingress controller using Helm:
     - Navigate to the AzureTools folder and create the namespace that will host the CluedIn components:
         ```powershell
         kubectl create namespace cluedin